Skip to Content

 Between the salt in the pasta water and in the sausage, you should have enough salt in the dish.

-You should have a taste and check as you are cooking, remember the pasta cooking water will add salt too!
+You should have a taste and check as you are cooking, but remember the pasta cooking water will add salt too!

 Close up chorizo pasta with pappardelle, tomatoes and mushrooms.